-- You have had malaria before (any species) - You have travelled to a malaria endemic region in the last 6 months or are intending to travel to a malaria endemic area during the study period - You take long-term antibiotics which could treat malaria (e.g. doxycycline) - You have participated in another study in the last 30 days - You are planning to participate in another study at the same time as this study - You have previously received an investigational malaria vaccine - You have received any vaccine in the last 30 days, or plan to receive any other vaccine within 30 days of receiving the study vaccines, with the exception of licensed COVID-19 vaccines, which should not be received within 14 - or 7 days after any study vaccines are given. - You are due to receive a COVID-19 vaccine within 2 weeks before the day of malaria challenge or have a COVID-19 vaccine planned during the post-challenge period, before you have completed your antimalarial treatment. - You have sickle cell anaemia, sickle cell trait, thalassaemia or thalassaemia trait or any other haematological condition that might affect susceptibility to malaria infection - You have had a blood transfusion at any time in the past - You have had received immunoglobulins within the last 3 months - You have problems with your immune system - You will be taking any long-acting immune-modifying drugs at any time during the study period (e.g. infliximab). - You have an abnormal heart rhythm - You have a family history of congenital QT prolongation or sudden death - Close family members have developed heart disease when aged less than 50 years - You are pregnant, breast feeding or intend to become pregnant during the study - You weigh less than 50kg - You are allergic to eggs, Kathon or aminoglycoside antibiotics - You have a history of significant contact dermatitis - You have a history of allergic disease or reactions likely to be exacerbated by any component of the vaccine, malaria infection or by the medications used to treat malaria infection - You have had a severe allergic reaction after vaccination - You have had your spleen removed - You have a history of cancer - You have a serious psychiatric condition that may affect participation in the study - You have any serious long-term illness requiring hospital follow-up or that would make intramuscular injection unsafe - You take medications, or have a medical condition, which means you cannot take either of the possible anti-malarial treatments - You drink on average more than 25 units of alcohol a week (a pint of beer is two units, a small glass of wine 1 unit and a shot of spirits one unit) - You have injected drugs at any time in the last 5 years

-• You have hepatitis B, hepatitis C or HIV infection
+- You have had malaria before (any species) - You have travelled to a malaria endemic region in the last 6 months or are intending to travel to a malaria endemic area during the study period - You take long-term antibiotics which could treat malaria (e.g. doxycycline) - You have participated in another study in the last 30 days - You are planning to participate in another study at the same time as this study - You have previously received an investigational malaria vaccine - You have received any vaccine in the last 30 days, or plan to receive any other vaccine (other than the vaccines in the study) within 30 days of receiving the study vaccines - You have sickle cell anaemia, sickle cell trait, thalassaemia or thalassaemia trait or any other haematological condition that might affect susceptibility to malaria infection - You have had a blood transfusion or received immunoglobulins at any time in the past - You have problems with your immune system - You will be taking any long-acting immune-modifying drugs at any time during the study period (e.g. infliximab). - You have an abnormal heart rhythm - You have a family history of congenital QT prolongation or sudden death - Close family members have developed heart disease when aged less than 50 years - You are pregnant, breast feeding or intend to become pregnant during the study - You weigh less than 50kg - You are allergic to eggs or Kathon - You have a history of significant contact dermatitis - You have a history of allergic disease or reactions likely to be exacerbated by any component of the vaccine, malaria infection or by the medications used to treat malaria infection - You have had a severe allergic reaction after vaccination - You have had your spleen removed - You have a history of cancer - You have a serious psychiatric condition that may affect participation in the study - You have any serious long-term illness requiring hospital follow-up or that would make intramuscular injection unsafe - You take medications, or have a medical condition, which means you cannot take either of the possible anti-malarial treatments - You drink on average more than 25 units of alcohol a week (a pint of beer is two units, a small glass of wine 1 unit and a shot of spirits one unit) - You have injected drugs at any time in the last 5 years - You have hepatitis B, hepatitis C or HIV infection - You are unable to stay in Oxford from the day before challenge to 30 days after challenge